Marketing for freelancers is the art of attracting clients to do business with you.

 The client will love the experience because you don’t hustle them for your own immediate benefit.

-You might even recommend something that will have you earn less but benefit the client.
+You might even recommend something where you’ll earn less but with greater benefit for the client.
 It helps build trust because you are sacrificing your own immediate gains for their success.

-Few freelancers do that, so you’ll stand out like a sore thumb and win.
+Few freelancers do that, so you’ll immediately stand out like a sore thumb.

-- Notice how few things I covered in this article.
-No doubt I could have covered more ground and the point is to pick fewer things to avoid confusion down the road and keep the focus.
+- The point is to pick fewer things to avoid confusion down the road and keep the focus.
 That’ll move the needle in your freelance business over the long term instead of just feeling like work with no results